African American Writing

 6 x 9

-4 color photos, 1 line drawings, 8 halftones
+4 color photos, 1 line drawing, 8 halftones

 Essays that honor the achievement of African American writers from the Enlightenment to the presentRead the Introduction (pdf).